Vietnam has a lot to offer the expatriate community. Since the relaxation of its visa approval policy, many expats have made Vietnam their home.

 For expats, it is wise to stay away from the public healthcare system.
 The improvements are being carried out, but at this moment, it is still not your best option due to lack of efficiency and communication gaps that may arise.

 The private sector, however, has made more enhancements.
 Expats can visit private healthcare facilities for non-emergency and basic health needs.
 Most private hospitals will have excellent medical staff who often trained overseas and can speak fluent English and/or French.
 This ensures that there is no miscommunication regarding your healthcare, thus improving the reliability of the medical attention you receive.

-Regarding the cost of healthcare in Vietnam, it is lower than that of Western nations.
+Regarding the cost of private healthcare in Vietnam, it is lower than that of Western nations.
 Bills can still pile up fast, though.
 You should have proper Vietnam expatriate health insurance to cover the costs.

-Is Insurance Mandatory for Expats?
+Is Insurance Mandatory for Expats in Vietnam?